lehigh-university-libraries/linderman/README.md

 ## Authentication

-Any service running in linderman can leverage LDAP authentication by adding the traefik middleware `ldap-valid-user` to its router.
-This will force LDAP authentication before access the application, and will forward the username via the HTTP header `X-Remote-User`.
+Any service running in linderman can leverage LDAP authentication by adding the traefik middleware `ldap-valid-user` to its traefik router in [config/traefik/config.tmpl](./config/traefik/config.tmpl).
+This will force LDAP authentication before the application can be loaded in the web browser, and once authenticated will forward the username via the HTTP header `X-Remote-User` to the backend service.

-The LDAP traefik middleware is maintined at https://github.com/lehigh-university-libraries/ldapAuth and updates can be pulled into linderman via
+The LDAP traefik middleware is maintained at https://github.com/lehigh-university-libraries/ldapAuth and updates can be pulled into linderman via

 ```
 cd path/to/linderman